gibbyb/sunhat/README.md

 wget -qO- https://github.com/gibbyb/sunhat/releases/download/1.0/install.sh | bash
 ```

+##### What is Sunhat?
+Suhat is my personal Fedora Config based on Omakub.
+If you use this to set up Fedora, you can expect to have just about every dependency and package you could dream of running.
+From local LLMs with ollama, image generation with Stable Diffusion, an awesome Neovim config written from scratch using Lazy.nvim (not to be mistaken with LazyVim), grub-btrfs & TimeShift for snapshots, & so much more.
+This is basically a repository of knowledge I have collected throughout the years of being a Fedora user, and could save a new user literally months of time.

+##### Usage:
+I would recommend looking through the sources, install, & settings directories & moving anything you are not interested in to the optional folder found in each directory.
+Most of the app installations are a single line, installing the app from dnf or flatpak, while some are more complex.

 ##### Themes:
 Themes in this repo for the most part have been removed, except for the easy stuff like changing the theme in VS Code.
 On Fedora, I would recommend Gradience Beta, which is installed by this app, for theming the GNOME shell.
 I will eventually add more themes for Kitty & Neovim, and I may even make some themes for the GNOME shell using Gradience.